lommaks777/pesonalisev2/.qoder/repowiki/en/content/Personalization Engine/Personalization Engine.md

 If the requested lesson number doesn't exist in the database, an error message is returned indicating the lesson was not found.

 ### Template Not Found
-When no template file matches the lesson ID candidates, an error message is returned indicating the template is missing.
+When no template file matches the lesson ID candidates, the system returns a default template structure rather than failing completely.

 ### AI Processing Failure
-If the OpenAI API call fails, the system gracefully falls back to returning the original template content rather than failing completely.
+If the OpenAI API call fails, the system gracefully falls back to returning the original template content with default values, ensuring that users always receive some content.

 ```mermaid
 flowchart TD